How Does Machine Learning Work? Like a Brain!

 • able to learn more information.

-What child is confident about is good/bad.
+What the child is confident about is good/bad.
 Teaching models to differentiate good from bad is very accurate and does not need many images.

 This article was originally published by David Rajnoch.